Many people have heard of Bitcoin but aren’t quite sure what it is and why it’s so important.

 The common phrase Don’t throw good money after bad is attributed to Benjamin Franklin.
 But it seems that many Americans have a hard time following his advice regarding their finances.

 For example, two-thirds of credit cardholders didn’t pay off their entire balance every month in 2016.
 And if you believe statistics, over 70% of us will be living paycheck to paycheck someday.
+You will need to know about where to buy solana.

 It’s not just personal spending that is leaving us in financial trouble either – our federal government has amassed over $20 trillion in debt.
 It has run deficits every year since 2002 with no end in sight.